DollieWP/platform/includes/powered-cache/readme.txt

 Here is a list of the amazing features included in Powered Cache Premium:

 - Critical CSS & Load CSS Asynchronously.
+- Remove Unused CSS.
+Intelligently scans your pages to identify and remove any CSS rules that aren't being used.
 - Image Optimizer.
 On the fly Image Compression and WebP conversion.
 - Sitemap Preloading.
 - Scheduled Database cleanups.